globoglobito/WebScraperPOC/README.md

 #### Why did you do 'xyz thing' that way?
-Because this is the first time I've done something like this.
+Because this is the first time I have done something like this.
 If you have a suggestion, feel free to share it.